-We are Unit G Gallery, an art gallery based in East London in the UK; our small business has a social mission to help sustain the artist community in East London.
-The Gallery is managed by the company Unit G London Limited, Companies House registration number 09627761.
+We are Unit G, an art gallery exhibition service based in East London in the UK; our small business has a social mission to help sustain the artist community in East London.
 The Gallery’s website address is: https://unitg.london.

 Our website uses industry standard WordPress as our Content Management System, with the installation hosted on a third-party site, to which we subscribe to a secure (SSL) hosting package .
 By default, WordPress does not collect any personal data about visitors, and only collects the data shown on the User Profile screen from registered users, and the information left by visitors on Comments (if any).
 Some of the WordPress plugins we install may, however, collect personal data, as described below.

 When visitors leave comments on the site, we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string, for accountability purposes and to help spam detection.
 We use the anti-spam comments plugin Akismet which typically collects a commenter’s IP address, user agent, referrer and site URL, along with any information you provide as commenter.

 When we or you upload images to our website, we avoid uploading images with embedded location data (EXIF GPS) included; visitors to the website could otherwise download and extract any location data from images on the website.

 We use one simple contact form plugin; the few personal data fields on this form are captured when someone submits a contact form, for the purpose of good visitor communications.
 We keep contact form submissions for a year for customer service purposes, but do not use the information submitted through them for marketing.